 We developed the Lab, an experiential site that takes users on a journey through the drug development process.
 The Lab opens with an emotive question: “What if you couldn’t remember your family and friends?”.
 The challenge then was how to create informative and interactive content that was bold enough to get people talking and practical enough to drive donations.

 If logged in through Facebook, users can see a photo album filled with pictures of their own friends, which slowly fade away, mimicking the devastating effects of Alzheimer’s.
 In experiencing this our aim was to make it relevant and help reinforces the need to invest in research.

 Users are then invited to journey through the drug research, development and clinical trial process via an innovative interface that immerses you deep inside the lab environment.
 The piece ends with a call to action to donate and find our more about how they can help.
 The Lab gained national press coverage and won the Association of Medical Research Charities’ Science Communication Award.

 Tilt created a sleek and engaging website, which really brought our ideas to life.
-Their creative thinking presented us with ideas and functionality beyond our expectations that worked superbly in making the Lab a captivating and interactive experience for visitors.
+Their creative thinking presented us with ideas and functionality beyond our expectations that worked superbly in making The Lab a captivating and immersive experience for all our visitors.